How To Assemble A Veggie Tray On A Budget

 - Radishes: Low-cost radishes add some bite and color to your veggie platter.

 - Cucumbers: Make sure to slice cucumbers thick enough.
-Also, before adding to the platter, blot with a paper towel to remove excess moisture.
+English cucumbers are a great option for vegetable platters.
+Before adding cucumbers to the platter, blot with a paper towel to remove excess moisture.

 - Sugar snap peas: Sugar snap peas are a veggie platter favorite.
-They’re sweet and fun to eat.
+They’re sweet, crunchy, and fun to eat.

 Most importantly, fill your platter with a variety of colors and flavors.
 And don’t forget to add some crackers too.